310mc/https-310mc.github.io-tl/source/_posts/es2_mainstory/ss_finals.md

 {% bubble Chiaki %}
 Fuhaha!
 You came to cheer for us as fellow members of the Red Team, right?
 I’m sure that’s why!

 Thank you!
-We’ll turn your cheers into strength, and march forward!
+We’ll turn your cheers into strength, and march forth!
 {% endbubble %}

 {% bubble Subaru %}